Colorado Elopement Guide

 Sprague Lake

-Half-mile flat, packed-gravel loop around an alpine lake with the Continental Divide behind it.
+(Rocky Mountain National Park)Half mile flat, packed gravel loop around an alpine lake with the Continental Divide behind it.
 Built accessible.
-The best effort-to-view ratio in the entire park.
+The best effort to view ratio in the entire park.

 Sapphire Point